PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces two AST-identical post-lowering attention/quantized recovery suffixes with one ordered helper.
-Each call site still executes the same 22 calls in the same surrounding position, from NHWC Mul/Add and Mean/attention recovery through gate, TransposeConv, Q/DQ bridge, quantized PReLU/Reshape, and final Softmax canonicalization.
-The registered runners remain unscoped because raw ModelIR mutators separate them.
-The third similar sequence retains its distinct LayerNorm variant.
-Runtime pass count is unchanged while the lowerer loses another 21 net lines and its registered- runner AST count falls from 125 to 123.
+The latest implementation unit replaces three AST-identical post-lowering layout/reshape/attention recovery prefixes with one ordered helper.
+Each call site still executes the same 16 calls in the same surrounding position, from the existing layout-recovery sequence through pre-Add, reshape/attention, window partition/reverse, unary-Squeeze, and Squeeze/Reshape cleanup.
+The registered runner remains unscoped because raw ModelIR mutators precede it.
+Two sites retain their following affine fold, while the third retains its distinct InstanceNorm recovery.
+Runtime pass count is unchanged while the lowerer loses another 37 net lines and its registered-runner AST count falls from 123 to 121.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.